 Software design and implementation of Alexa and Google Assistant

-The above two concepts help the assistants convert speech-to-text efficiently.
+The above two concepts help the assistants convert speech to text efficiently.
 Over the years, Amazon and Google have achieved stupendous conversion rates, and the developer community is harnessing even more upgrades to their core offering.

 Alexa Software implementation:

-But Alexa’s real ingenuity lies in its ability to learn.
-As Alexa interprets commands, it determines how to respond to user requests and understands errors in its responses to make it ‘smarter’ the next time it faces similar situations or commands.
+But Alexa's ingenuity lies in its ability to learn.
+As Alexa interprets commands, it determines how to respond to user requests and understands errors in its responses to make it 'smarter' the next time it faces similar situations or commands.
 Alexa also learns new words.

 Google Assistant Software Implementation: